Shreya10599/diagram-reader/README.md

 }
 ```

-**Important:** get your backend teammate to look at the shape documented
+**Important:** look at the shape documented
-at the top of `mockApi.js` in the first hour of the hackathon.
+at the top of `mockApi.js`.
 As long as
-their real responses match that shape, you won't need to touch `App.jsx`
+the real responses match that shape, you won't need to touch `App.jsx`
 or `ChatPanel.jsx` at all when you swap it in.

 ## If something breaks